CenturyLinkCloud/PublicKB/README.md

 }}}
 ```

+`contentIsHTML` Generally this should be set to `false`.
+Only when a document is written entirely in HTML syntax should this be set to true.

 ##How to Make Additions or Changes

 1. [Fork](https://guides.github.com/activities/forking/) the https://github.com/CenturyLinkCloud/PublicKB repository.
 This will produce a personal copy of this repo.